microsoft/tfs-cli/README.md

 ## Setup

-First, download and install [Node.js](http://nodejs.org) 4.0.x or later and NPM (included with the installer)
+First, download and install [Node.js](http://nodejs.org) 7.0.x or later and NPM (included with the installer or from sources)

 ### Linux/OSX
 ```bash